-That ban has since expired and was not extended.
+That ban expired and was not extended.
 However, the future of these products remains uncertain in Washington State.
 It’s clear more regulation and understanding of health concerns are needed.
 In the meantime, Engrossed House Bill 1074 was passed which prohibits those under the age 0f 21 from purchasing tobacco and vaping products.

 The Washington State Health Board is a good resource to watch for emerging research and recommendations.

 Has a vape product injured you or a loved one?
 If our attorneys would like to hear from you.

 We offer free case evaluations, so you risk nothing.
 At the end of our meeting, you’ll have a better idea of your legal options.
 If a vaping lawsuit is the next step, you should know that our attorneys work on a contingency basis.
 This means you only pay us if we win you a settlement.
 Contact our offices today to schedule your consultation.